ZhengC1/CodeChallenge/README.md

 # Walmart Code Challenge

-Using technologies of your choice, develop a simple program to rank-order Walmart product recommendations based upon customer reviews.The program should invoke the Walmart Labs Open API to implement the following workflow:
+Using technologies of your choice, develop a simple program to rank-order Walmart product recommendations based upon customer reviews.
+The program should invoke the Walmart Labs Open API to implement the following workflow:

 * Search for products based upon a user-provided search string
 * Use the first item in the search response as input for a product recommendation search